Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step

 A Christmas Craft for All

 You'll enjoy making this Santa craft using a creamer bottle as Santa's body.
-I think the shape of the creamer bottle just begs to be used in crafts as you'll see with this Coffee-mate Santa and the "Kokeshi Doll Craft" featured in another craft article, Make a Kokeshi Doll.
-The Kokeshi doll is strictly a painted project while this Santa is dressed in felt and yarn.
+I think the shape of the creamer bottle just begs to be used in crafts as you'll see with this Coffee-mate Santa.

 This Coffee-mate Santa is easy to make and is a super cute Christmas decoration.
-It is also super inexpensive, which makes it a great kids project.
+It is also super inexpensive, which makes it a great project for kids.
 So, start saving your creamer bottles early and schedule family time for making Santas.
 This Christmas craft project is definitely a Christmas craft for all ages.

 - Coffee-mate bottle 16 oz.